Metzudat-Yam Ashdod Ecological Park on the shore of the Mediterranean sea offers three loop trails to explore the surroundings.

 The Orchard Trail | Green | 0.7 | Leads through the botanical garden and back to the main entrance. |

-The trails are marked with wooden pillars and you will be hiking mostly on sand.
-Thus wear suitable shoes, and keep in mind that the hike will take more time.
+The trails are marked with wooden pillars, and you will be hiking mostly on sand.
+Thus, wear suitable shoes, and remember that the hike will probably be longer than expected.

 Parking